codyngpriest/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
 11. It is the addition of strangeness to beauty that constitutes the romantic character in art
 # This is a function that adds two numbers.
+12. Noise is a buffer, more effective than cubicles or booth walls
+# This is a function that prints a buffer.